 To visualize something means to have a pictorial idea of it.

-In hypnosis, visualization is an important tool, because visualizations can be used to call up specific experiences and transferring them to other situations.
+In hypnosis, visualization is an essential tool because displays can be used to call up specific experiences and to transfer them to other situations.

 Can all humans visualize?